How did you learn to hide pain?

 6) You are male.

 You were taught that it’s unmanly to admit any kind of vulnerability.
 Your male role models had lived that way, or maybe you grew up in a highly gender-stereotyped environment or culture, where men and women had different rules or expectations.
-You put up a huge front of stoicism.
+You put up a huge front of stoicism because to do otherwise would be mocked as weak, and thus you hid the normal human range of emotions, pretending to always be strong, capable, and in-charge.

 8) You felt (or feel) responsible for a parent’s happiness or fulfillment.

 Your parent said things like, “I don’t know what I’d do without you.”
 “There’s no one who understands me like you do.”
-You feel as if it’s your job to emotional prop up that parent.
-So you have to be ever-constant, ever-caring.
-It’s what you learn love is – you, attending to someone else’s insecurity or need.
-You learn that your worth is in what you can do or be for someone else.
+You feel as if it’s your job to emotional prop up that parent, so you have to be ever-constant, ever-caring.

-This undo responsibility is a set-up.
-No one has the power to bring fulfillment or contentment to another.
-You can try.
-But the responsibility for finding happiness, for being content with life, lies with each person.
-How can you ever leave, if it’s your job to make a parent happy?
-So you may stay locked into that role.
-Your hide your own struggles.
-If known, they might disappoint the parent you’re trying so hard to please.
+This undo responsibility is called enmeshment.
+No child has the power to bring fulfillment or contentment to a parent. .
+How can you ever leave if it’s your job to make a parent happy?
+So you may stay locked into that role, either hiding your own struggles or over-sharing them, because the boundaries between you and your parent are so vague.
 Your life can become a tangle of hidden secrets.
+If you do move to another city or take a job that keeps you busy, you walk around feeling as if you’ve failed — simply because you grew up.

 9) The culture of the family was influential.

-Cultural influences were important.
 There’s a vast amount of difference between countries and cultures in what is stressed or allowed emotionally.
-Whether your ethnicity is Scottish, Chinese, Hispanic or South African, whatever region of the country where you were reared — all be important in shaping your response to painful emotions.
+Whether your ethnicity is Scottish, Chinese, Hispanic, or South African, it’s possible that your response to painful emotions was shaped by cultural influences.
+You mimicked how the adults around you behaved; that is what children do in order to remain safe.

 You don’t have to hide.